Address

 Oraichain is a Layer 1 blockchain, custom-built for intensive AI-infused decentralized applications (dApps).
 Every component and architecture have been carefully designed and optimized to ensure seamless integration and peak performance, providing an ideal environment for advanced AI dApps.

-AI oracle
+AI blockchain oracle

-AI Oracle is the only existing decentralized solution for Trustworthy AI.
+AI blockchain oracle is the only existing decentralized solution for Trustworthy AI.
 Typically, blockchain oracles are responsible for reliable and decentralized data feeds to smart contracts, enabling smart contracts to execute based on real-world events.
 Given their crucial role in the blockchain ecosystem, the aggregation of data, which are results of AI models, requires oracles to work at the level of evaluating AI performance in addition to aggregating data.
 Among many approaches to “Decentralized AI,” which differ in where decentralization happens (i.e., data collection, training data, model training, or evaluation), Oraichain’s approach emphasizes decentralized execution and evaluation.

 Airdrop